Sticky Seats to Sherman

 The surgery successfully passed, the sisters came home.
 Jeff got to go to the hospital and be the center of attention.
 Jamie left, I went back to lonerism.
 Reading a book.
 Being left alone.
 That was my shtick.
 There wasn’t room for cousins or constant play or parents.
 Me, a book, maybe a little hike in the backwoods pretending to be an army or marching band, waving a flag.

 It might sound like I hated my cousins.
 Au contraire!
 I loved them and enjoyed getting together (and still would), but sometimes, when you’re a kid, you fight and love and hug and roll in the dirt and get in trouble and tease and troll the younger ones, get dismissed by the older ones.
-But cousins they are and well=beloved as well.
+But all my cousins are well-beloved still.

 But always, for whatever family reasons, there were sticky trips, with beloved cousins sweating as much or more than you, where the tarmac of US 70 West seemed to be taffy.
 Soft, gooey, surely sticking to the tires.
 The smell of asphalt in the summer of West Texas is an enduring memory.
 It’s used in Six Flags Over Texas and it bakes there too, creating a smell that is unforgettable.